Have everything you need to take the test when you walk into the test session:

 Each of the questions has a "pool" of pre-defined questions that are selected at random for each of the actual test questions.
 The questions are presented in a random order and the answers are also randomized.
 You can't memorize that question T1A04 is answer C and expect to get it right.
 You have to know the actual answers.
 The best way to know the answers is to know the material - that is best done by studying.

 I have found that the ARRL study books do the best job of not only teaching the questions and answers but also the actual material that goes with the questions and answers.
 You can just memorize the answers to the questions but you won't actually LEARN anything.
 If you want to progress to higher license classes you are much better off learning the material once.
-I have observed that many people who do well on the Technician test and studied the material can usually pass the General test without actually studying for it.

 Since this is a multiple choice test some simple tips for multiple choice tests are in order:

 There are several places you can take sample exams on the web.
+They all use the standard published question pool but some do not randomize the

 questions and answers as is done on the real test.
-The ones I find best
+The ones I find best are: W8MHB - Practice Exams and Study Aids

-sites randomize the question order and the answer order just like the real test.
+and AA9PW FCC Amateur Radio Practice Pages.
+These sites randomize the question order and the answer order just like the real test.